Snedashkovsky/cybergift/README.md

 Addresses based on the fiat system will not be included, namely those that satisfy these two conditions:
-- Stablecoin balance more than sum of ETH and [selected ERC20 tokens](erc20__investors_and_cyberpunks.ipynb) balances
+1. Stablecoin balance is more than sum of ETH and [selected ERC20 tokens](erc20__investors_and_cyberpunks.ipynb) balances
-- Stablecoin balance more than 0.1 ETH
+2. Stablecoin balance is more than 0.1 ETH

 ## Prize to be the First
 We've added the incentive to claim gift early.